omshete12/credit-card-fraud-detection-ml/readme.md

 - Practical exposure to model reuse and prediction
 - Deploying machine learning logic through a simple application interface

+## Dataset Note
+The dataset used in this project is large (~143 MB) and therefore is not included in this repository due to GitHub file size limitations.
+The dataset is publicly available and can be obtained from standard credit card fraud detection datasets for academic use.

 ## Author
 Om Shete